Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ```

 Finally, all CI jobs were passing [^14] and Ralf merged my PR [scipy/#20321](https://github.com/scipy/scipy/pull/20321).
 We did it!
-We fixed the bug we'd introduced with months to go before the next SciPy release—or so we thought.
+We fixed the bug we'd introduced in `special.errstate` with months to go before the next SciPy release—or so
+we thought.

 ### Breaking SciPy for MSVC builds